gr1ffin/MathTask/README.md

   * Graphing
   * Factoring

- ~~*The precalc is very unlikely to happen, because that seems hard.
+ ~~*The pre-calc is very unlikely to happen, because that seems hard.
 I don't know.
 I haven't looked it up yet.*~~ man I don't even know if I can get the algebra part working this is hard